 - Lounge access will be provided only at your departure airport and not on arrival, unless you are connecting to a domestic flight or other qualifying international flight.

-Get access to KLM Crown Lounge and 1,000+ other worldwide locations with Priority Pass - Save 10%!
+Get access to KLM Crown Lounge and 1,000+ airport lounges worldwide with Priority Pass: Save 10%!